 - Wait 30 seconds, then plug your router back in.

 - Wait a couple of minutes, or until there’s steady power and the connection lights on your router are lit up.

 - Try to connect your camera again.

 Note: Every router is different.
 You may need to consult your router’s user manual for specific instructions on how to restart your router.

 6. Check for wireless interference

-Wireless interference can be caused by a lot of Wi-Fi devices in the home, too many Wi-Fi networks in the area, or a physical obstacle between Nest Cam and your router.
-If nothing else you've tried has helped your camera find your Wi-Fi network, try troubleshooting for wireless interference.
+Wireless interference can be caused by a lot of Wi-Fi devices in the home, too many Wi-Fi networks in the area, or a physical obstacle between your camera and router.